sangster/ruby-ppp/README.md

 - `:card_title`        Some `String` to put at the head of each card.
 Default: `PPP Passcard`
 - `:row_count`         The number of rows to print on the card.
 Default: `10`
 - `:first_card_number` The number of the first card.
 Default: `1`

+#### Security ####

+Make sure that your passcode cards do not fall into the wrong hands.
+If you plan to provide these cards to others (say, the users of your website), make sure that you send them to them over a secure channel, such as HTTPS or encrypted email.